-In 2012, a good friend of mine, Terri, called me up one evening.
-At the time, they identified as female, but that night they felt compelled come out to me as trans.
-By the end of summer in 2012, they had changed their name to Terry and started identifying as male.
-For an entire week that summer in Portland, Oregon, we both got drunk and talked about our tales of dating crazy women, traveling, Northern Illinois University, and military service.
+In 2012, a good friend, “Terri,” called me up one evening.
+At the time, they identified as female, but that night they felt compelled to come out to me as trans.
+By the end of summer in 2012, they had changed their name to Terry and identified as male.
+For an entire week that summer in Portland, Oregon, we both got drunk and stoned and talked about our tales of dating crazy women, traveling, Northern Illinois University, and our respective military service.

-An issue that has directly impacted the trans community – and be the source of public outrage, fear-mongering, and nonsensical debate – has been restroom designation.
+An issue that has directly impacted the trans community – and the source of public outrage, fear-mongering, and nonsensical debate – has been restroom designation.
 Several states have passed or put into motion laws to restrict public restroom use based on a person’s biological gender at birth.
-The state that has been under the national microscope over the past few months in North Carolina.
-This state seems to be trying to make South Carolina look like sane Carolina again.
+The state that has been under the national microscope over the past few months is North Carolina.
+This state is trying to make South Carolina look sane again.
 In the next couple of years, I’m sure Mississippi and Missouri will create more social inequality and pass more tomfoolery to upend the Carolinas’ stranglehold on 21st-century idiocracy.

 Propaganda and Transphobia

-Just like many heterosexual men and women think all the lesbians and gay guys want to bang them, the same crowd is fearful of trans people for the same reasons.
+Like many heterosexual men and women think all the lesbians and gay guys want to bang them, that same crowd is fearful of trans people for the same reasons.
 The idea is that some creeper will snatch their children from schoolhouse restrooms under the guise of trans identity.
-No that’s not likely to happen.
-It would probably be a cis-gendered heterosexual man.
-If there’s a creeper, there’s a creeper and laws won’t discourage real sexual perverts.
+No, that’s not likely to happen.
+For some children, the most dangerous place is their home, according to data on child abuse.
+If there’s a creeper, there’s a creeper, and laws won’t discourage real sexual perverts.

 Real Issues Facing Trans People

-“About 23 states and the District of Columbia ban discrimination based on sexual orientation, but only 16 of those states and D.C. protect their residents from discrimination on the basis of gender identity.
+“About 23 states and the District of Columbia ban discrimination based on sexual orientation, but only 16 of those states and D.C. protect their residents from discrimination based on gender identity.
 Job insecurity created by employment discrimination can lead to low income, inadequate housing, and sporadic health care.”

-“Partly due to this discrimination, 14% of trans people are unemployed, compared to 7% of the general population, and 15% of trans people are living on less than $10,000 per year.”
+“Partly due to this discrimination, 14% of trans people are unemployed, compared to 7% of the general population, and 15% of trans people live on less than $10,000 per year.”

-If stable employment of transgender people is an obstacle today, then, of course, it will make stable housing an issue as well.
+If stable employment of transgender people is an obstacle today, it will make stable housing an issue as well.

-“19% of trans people have, at one time been homeless.
-Also, this horrific situation, shelters frequently refuse transgender people or force them to stay in facilities that do not match their gender.”
+“19% of trans people have, at one time, been homeless.
+Also, in this horrific situation, shelters frequently refuse transgender people or force them to stay in facilities that do not match their gender.”

-This country has never truly owned up to its legacy of racism and white supremacy.
+This country has never truly owned up to its racism and white supremacy legacy.
 That legacy mixed in with transphobia creates an almost dire situation for trans people of color.